 If you open the Minify CSS tab in your GTmetrix results, you can look at the domain name of the file -this might give a clue to who is serving it.
 If you don’t recognize it as an app, you can try google searching the file to try and find which app is serving up the file.

 When you find out which app is serving the file, you can contact them and request to minify, something like this:

 Minify CSS manually: If you ever need to minify CSS manually, you can use cssminifier.com.

 More compression tactics:

-Get an app to compress your images – How to automatically compress your Shopify images.
+Get an app to auto compress your images – Crush Pics is my favorite.

-If you’re seeing “enable compression” suggestion in PageSpeed Insights, here’s how you can solve that: How to Enable Compression on Shopify.
+If you’re seeing “enable compression” suggestion in GTmetrix or PageSpeed Insights, it’s likely a 3rd party app, here’s an explanation on that: How to Enable Compression on Shopify.